Posts Tagged ‘stained glass’

 East window south Aisle, St. Nicholas - South Kilworth East window chancel, St. Nicholas - South Kilworth West window, St. Nicholas - South Kilworth

-The chancel window left main panel depicts St. Mary the Virgin with the subscription “St. Mary” below which is shown the Annunciation.
+The chancel window is again by Burlison and Grylls.
+The left main panel depicts St. Mary the Virgin with the subscription “St. Mary” below which is shown the Annunciation.
 The centre main panel displays the Crucifixion subscribed “It is Finished” beneath which is the Nativity with the Holy Family in Bethlehem.
 The right main panel is inscribed “St. John” and illustrates St. John the Baptist; beneath is the Resurrection.
 The inscription at the window’s base reads “To the glory of God in memory of the Revd.
 Assheton Pownell M.A.
 Rector of this Parish and Archdeacon of Leicester.
 This Window was placed by his parishioners and friends June 1887”.

 Pulpit, St. Nicholas - South Kilworth Piscina, St. Nicholas - South Kilworth Font, St. Nicholas - South Kilworth